-As part of the The JoAnn Patrick-Ezzell ’75 & Andrew Ezzell Data Science Student Fellows Program (DSSFP), students work on semester-long collaborative data science projects through the Dominguez Center for Data Science.
+As part of the JoAnn Patrick-Ezzell ’75 & Andrew Ezzell Data Science Student Fellows Program (DSSFP), students work on semester-long collaborative data science projects through the Dominguez Center for Data Science.
 Each project has a stakeholder mentor who serves as the domain expert and a data science mentor who manages the project and provides analysis support.
 The student fellows also meet regularly with the Center Director to discuss best practices in data science and engage in efforts to support the Dominguez Center.

 Could one of your projects benefit from data science support?
 The Dominguez Center for Data Science is currently looking for semester-long data science projects for fall 2025 and spring 2026.
 All faculty and staff are invited to submit a project proposal.